The Musical Enrichment program offers two sessions on one day, usually twice a year, to let

 All of this is not free.
 GSS pays for bus transportation, talent, and other costs.
 If you would like

-to make a tax-deductible donation to GSS to help with the Musical Enrichment Program, or if
+to make a tax-deductible donation to GSS to help with the Musical Enrichment Program, please

 contact Nancy Robohn at (512) 943-9682 or email@example.com.